The sandstone buildings of our past now stand alongside contemporary and modern buildings.

 We are continually improving and transforming our campuses, to ensure that current students and staff are equipped to realise their potential and we also provide exceptional facilities for future generations.

-We are equally proud of our past, which is enshrined in the buildings that make up the Quad, including the Great Hall designed in the Tudor Perpendicular Gothic tradition by Edmund Blacket in 1854.
+We are equally proud of our past, which is enshrined in the buildings that make up the Quad, including the Great Hall designed by Edmund Blacket in 1854.

 Many of our alumni will have strong memories of graduation day there although the rest of the year it hosts productions, festivals, banquets, public lectures, balls, book launches and a vast array of social and academic events.